Eben-Epi/IndieStudio/README.txt

 	The number max of players is 4 and the minimum is 2.
 For example, you can play with 2 players and 2 AI, but can't play with 3 players and 2 AI.

 	Commands for each player are defined when you create a new game.
+	There's ultimates that you need to charge to use them.
+		Sydney : Became invincible and get a boost of movement speed.
+		AlphaOne : Throw a chock wave in column or in rows.
+It destructs everything on its way.
+		Lonie : Stun all enemies for a few seconds, then slow them a lot.
+		Gunguy : Thorw bombs on feets of his enemies.

-	There is bonuses and maluses that can be dropped when you destruct a brick wall.
+	There are bonuses and penalties that can be dropped when you destruct a brick wall.
 	- Bonuses :
 		Dark green : more bombs.
 		Blue : give kick bombs ability.
 		Light blue : Wall Pass
 		Red : increase range of bombs
 		Yellow : increase speed.
-	- Maluses :
+	- Penalties :
-		Skull : random malus among :	Ultra Speed,
+		Skull : random among :	Ultra Speed,
 								Ultra slow,
 								Reverse Control,
 								No drop,
 								Auto drop